 Disregarded Entity is a term used by the IRS for Single-Member LLCs, meaning that the LLC is “ignored” for tax purposes.
 The IRS simply treats the LLC and its owner as the same person.

 This is just for federal taxes though.
 For legal purposes, the LLC and its owner are still separate and the LLC still protects the personal assets of its owner.

 We know there are a lot of confusing articles about the LLC Disregarded Entity, and you often see language like, “the LLC is disregarded as being separate from its owner“, however, we think that’s a bit difficult to understand and we’ve come up with some easier ways to think about it.

 - The LLC and the owner are the same person

-The only exception to the above is if a Single-Member LLC has made a special election with the IRS to be taxed as a Corporation, the Single-Member LLC is not a Disregarded Entity.
+If a Single-Member LLC has made a special election with the IRS to be taxed as a Corporation, the Single-Member LLC is not a Disregarded Entity.

 If a Single-Member LLC has not made an election to be taxed as a Corporation, it is automatically a Disregarded Entity and the IRS “looks through” the LLC and taxes it the same way its owner is taxed.